TerenceChe/431_Project/README.md

 ## Verifying correctness of the program

-With the `make PRINT=1` option, you will only get a selected set of vertices to make checking for correctness visually easier, but if you want to make sure the entire distance matrix, you can use the `diff` tool
+With the `make PRINT=1` option, you will only get a selected set of vertices to make checking for correctness visually easier, but if you want to make sure the entire distance matrix result is correct, you can use the `diff` tool

 You must first complete the section `Running the program` so you can get the output file with the resulting matrix of all pairs shortest paths.